MathBuddy: A Multimodal System for Affective Math Tutoring: MathBuddy : Design Implementation

-Since \textit{MathBuddy} is a conversational system, we try to gauge the student's affective state by extracting the emotion from the student's turn in the conversation.
-However, a major bottleneck in this task was the lack of such an annotated student-tutor conversational dataset.
-To overcome this challenge, we annotated the student turns in the hard version of the MathDial-Bridge dataset \cite{macina2025math}.
-A student's emotions may be multifold and may vary in intensity.
-Hence, we considered modeling the emotion extraction task as a multi-label classification task using three emotion states, namely, \textit{Boredom}, \textit{Engagement} and \textit{Neutral}.
-For every student turn and each student's emotional state, a polarity is assigned on a scale of $0$ to $2$, $0$ mapping to low intensity and $2$ mapping to high.
-Four annotators from an academic background between the ages $27-38$ were involved in the annotation process.
-After an initial round of annotation, an inter-annotator agreement score of $40\%$ was reached, after which $3$ annotators were involved in the conflict adjudication process.
+Since \emph{MathBuddy} is a conversational system, we try to gauge the student's affective state by extracting the emotion from the student's turn in the conversation.
+However, a major bottleneck we encountered in this task is the lack of such an annotated student-tutor conversational dataset.
+To overcome this challenge, we annotated the student turns in the hard version of the MathDial-Bridge dataset \cite{macina2025mathtutorbench}.
+Inspired by \citet{d2012language} work on affect in learning contexts, we assumed that students’ emotions can be multifaceted and vary in intensity.
+Hence, we modeled emotion extraction as a multi-label classification task with three target states: \emph{Boredom}, \emph{Engagement}, and \emph{Neutral} \citep{d2012language}.
+To capture the intensity of each student’s emotional state at every turn, we assigned a polarity score on a scale from $0$ to $2$, where $0$ corresponds to low intensity and $2$ to high, thus serving as an indicator for arousal \cite{posner2005circumplex}.
+Four annotators with academic backgrounds, aged between $27$ and $38$, participated in the annotation process.
+After an initial round, which yielded a Cohen’s Kappa inter-annotator agreement score of $40\%$, three annotators took part in the conflict adjudication process.
 Finally, $224$ unique student turns were annotated ensuring an equal distribution across the labels.
 We reserve the manually annotated dataset as our test set and generate a noisy student-tutor annotated dataset using DeepSeek-R1-Distill-LLama-70B \cite{deepseek2025deepseek} as our training dataset.
 We fine-tune multiple BERT-based models on the silver-labeled training data.
 The best model \cite{sanh2019distilbert} reports an accuracy and F1-score of $61.8$\% and $57.9$\% respectively.
 The detailed results are available in \autoref{sec:bert_evaluation}.